 1. Avoid debt.
 Don't waste money on interest instead of things you want and need.

 2. Live within your means.
+Have a savings plan.
+Pay yourself first.
 Build a reserve to spend on things you truly need and want.

 3 TIPS FOR FINANCIAL SUCCESS